jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

 Bring ChatGPT/Groq/your local LLM with you everywhere via Discord.

-I have a persona for Wheatley (the funny ai in Portal 2 voiced by Stephen Merchnat) but you are free to easily just change the variable to whatever persona you want.
+I have a persona for Wheatley (the funny ai in Portal 2 voiced by Stephen Merchant) but you are free to easily just change the variable to whatever persona you want.

 ## Disclaimer - I am not a programmer by trade!
 - I am learning as I go.
 I've used chatgpt to help me write this bot and now I just use this bot to help me write this bot.